 Downtown and Main Street - Carbondale's heart and soul - is at a pivot point in 2021.
 Despite increased online ordering and retail shopping, the Town's core maintained vibrancy through uncertain times.
-This area is a Historic and Certified Arts District which the Town and the Carbondale Arts continue to build upon.
 Yet unforeseen challenges threatened the economic vitality of Carbondale's pedestrian-oriented commercial and cultural core.
 The engagement process unveiled a desire for more flexible development policies to boost Downtown energy.